AjinkyaGhatol/calculator-behavior-2/addition.md

 ## Scenario: Addition of two negative numbers

   Given Calculator is turned on.
-  When I type in negative number and I press plus and I type in number and I press equal
+  When I type in first negative number and I press plus and I type in second negative number and I press equal
   Then I see the addition in result

 ## Scenario: First operand is positive and second operand is negative